txf201604/Smooth-FlowNet3D/README.md

-# Bi-PointFlowNet☯️: Bidirectional Learning for Point Cloud Based Scene Flow Estimation
+# Smooth-FlowNet3D: Improving Smoothness of Scene Flow Estimation from Point Clouds through Hierarchical Feature Learning and Refinement
-Wencan Cheng and Jong Hwan Ko
+Xuefeng Tan, Dejun Zhang and Mian Zhang

 ## Prerequisities
 Our model is trained and tested under: